GurjarKing/GurjarKing/README.md

       - *TechCrunch Sessions: Space (December 16 & 17) is just a few short weeks away and there is perhaps no better time than the end of this horrid year to set our eyes to the horizon and dream of some place far, far away.
 David Limp, Amazon’s SVP of Amazon Devices …*

-  - CVS becomes first national retailer to offer support for PayPal and Venmo QR codes at checkout
+  - CVS o offer support for PayPal and Venmo QR codes at checkout
       <hr/>

       - *PayPal announced this morning that its customers can now use either PayPal or Venmo QR codes when checking out at over 8,200 CVS retail stores across the U.S. This is the first national retailer to integrate PayPal’s QR code checkout technology at point-of-sa…*